tluxxx/weekly-pattern-in-stock-markets/README.md

 # weekly-pattern-in-stock-markets
 exploiting weekly market patterns for stock trading

-In this repository we will compile a couple of jupyter-notebooks, containing code for strategies that try to identify weekly pattern in stock markets and to exploit it in trading.
+In this repository we will compile a couple of jupyter-notebooks, generated in Google-Colab, containing code for strategies that try to identify weekly pattern in stock markets for usage in stock trading.

-# 1. 16-week-pattern strategy for German Stock market
+# 1. 16-week-cycle strategy for German Stock market
-The strategy was generated and published by Thomas Gebert, a german Stock trader and publicist.(Thomas Gebert, Kurzfristige Strategien fuer Anleger, Boersenbuchverlag, 2019)  He proposes to exploit a 16-weeks cycle, he has observed in the DAX.
-Within this cycle a fixed pattern is defined to go LONG or SHORT or to stay FLAT.
-The notebook repeats his studies (covering 2000 to 2019) and extend the result up to february 2024.
-In a stratgy modification a slightlz different entry/exit methods is proposed.
+The strategy was generated and first published by Thomas Gebert, a german stock trader and publicist (see: Thomas Gebert, Kurzfristige Strategien fuer Anleger, Boersenbuchverlag, 2019 (in German)).
+He investigated into a potential 16-week-cycle, observeable in the closing-prices of the DAX-Index.
+Within this 16-week-cycle a fixed pattern per week is applied to go LONG, SHORT or to stay FLAT.
+The notebook repeats a sightly simplified version of his studies (analyzing the years 2000 to 2019, that were covered by the study).
+Next, the analyses was extended to end of february 2024.
+In a stratgy modification a small change in the entry/exit timing is proposed.
+Finally a sensitivity analyses is provided by shifting the identified pattern across the 16- week-cycle.
+The results of the publication could be confirmed, however it turns out, that this strategy degrades significantly after 2019.
+Therefore the published strategy should not be used in the current market conditions.

+# 2. Pattern optimisation within N-weeks-cycles using Genetic Algorithms
+## 2.1.
+16-week-cycle
+Based on the investigations in part 1. the first sub-section of the notebook takes a closer look to the 16-week-cycle.
+Instead of using the weekly pattern, proposed by Gebert in his original study, a optimized weekly pattern is identified using Genetic Algorithms.
+Each week is described by the position to be held during the week (from monday 9:00 to the following monday 9:00) as follows: 1:LONG, -1:SHORT or 0:FLAT.
+Now using the Genetic Algorithm an optimal sequence (=pattern) of 16 parameters ( consisting of -1, 0 and 1) is searched, to maximize the total return of this strategy.
+Several patterns are identified, resulting in even higher total returns than the one calculated in part 1.
+For Genetic Algorithm the module PyGAD was used with standard parameter setting.
+Similar findings where obtained as in part 1.
+Results until 2019 are superior, after 2019 the systems clearly fails, even with optimized parameters.
+## 2.2.
+N-weeks-cycle
+The research was extended to analyze the cycle interval from 4-weeks (= 1 month) to 52-weeks (= 1 year).
+In a kind of Brute-Force-approach we looped through all cycles between 4 and 52.
+In each loop, the optimal pattern was calculated that delivers the largest total return value.
+The results are finally displayed in a bar chart.
+It is clearly visible that the 16-week-cycle (and also the cycles of integer-multiples of 16) show superior performance.
+However, for larger cycle-lengths the potential of model-overfitting needs to be adressed.
+As in part 2.1. the total returns are superior until 2019, but degrade after 2019.